 Last year, the company has tripled the number of its customers and serves more than 100 firms, including Nordstrom.
 It has also secured more than $100m in funding.

 Petal is a very democratic credit card provider.
 You can get a credit card from the company without any fees and without any pre-existing credit history.
-The company analyses one’s overall financial history before issuing credit cards.
+The company, one of the top startups in NY, analyses one’s overall financial history before issuing credit cards.

 Thanks to that, people like immigrants and low-income Americans, who often struggle to access credit cards, can have the opportunity to use Petal-issued Visas to do their everyday purchases.
 The NY fintech gives its customers a credit line of up to $10,000.
 Petal gathered more than $80m in funding.